alansfyeung/248acu-website/_pages/faq.md

 Yes!
 When the opportunity arises, cadets from 248 ACU may attend overseas [exchange activities](https://www.facebook.com/203ACU/photos/a.374003996044265/1834504383327545/){:target=_blank}, such as going to the [United Kingdom](https://www.facebook.com/203ACU/photos/a.374003996044265/1834507163327267/){:target=_blank} and more.

-## Can I help run cadets?
+## Can I help to run cadet activities?

-Our cadet unit requires adult volunteers - Army Cadet Staff (ACS), Officers of Cadets (OOC) and Defence Approved Helpers (DAH) - to plan activities and to operationally run the unit.
+Our cadet unit is run by adult volunteers - Army Cadet Staff (ACS), Officers of Cadets (OOC) and Defence Approved Helpers (DAH) - who plan the operations and activities that cadets do.
 You need to be at least 18 years old.
 Our staff come from all kinds of different backgrounds!
 [Find out more]({% link _pages/volunteer.md %}) about volunteering in the Army Cadets.

 ### Got a question not answered?